timescale/docs.timescale.com-content/api.md

 query.
 Values outside of `start` and `finish` will pass through but no gap filling will be done outside of the specified range.

+Starting with version 1.3.0, `start` and `finish` are optional arguments and will be inferred from the WHERE clause if not supplied as arguments.

+>:TIP: We recommend using a WHERE clause whenever possible (instead of just `start` and `finish` arguments), as start and finish arguments will not filter input rows.
+Thus without a WHERE clause, this will lead TimescaleDB's planner to select all data and not perform constraint exclusion to exclude chunks from further processing, which would be less performant.

+The `time_bucket_gapfill` must be a top-level expression in a query or subquery, as shown in the above examples.
+You cannot, for example, do something like `round(time_bucket_gapfill(...))` or cast the result of the gapfill call (unless as a subquery where the outer query does the type cast).

 #### Required Arguments [](time_bucket_gapfill-required-arguments)

 |Name|Description|